-The information contained in this planner (including the text, links, and references) is correct to the best of the author's ability to determine.
-The author has attempted to use credible sources and information but does not accept any liability for incorrect information that may be contained therein.
+The information contained in this planner (including the text, links, and references) is correct to the author's best ability to determine.
+The author has attempted to screen and use only credible sources and information but cannot accept liability for incorrect information that may be contained therein.